-#3 – Have a set number of tasks per day
+#3 – Have a set number of tasks per day and ways to rest

 This tip is one that varies immensely depending on each of us.
 How many tasks we should have on our list differs based upon multiple factors, such as, work, family obligations, physical health, etc. Review the time spent during each day doing the things you absolutely have to do (for example, hours you may work) then see how much “personal” time you have.
 Based upon the amount of “personal” time, decide a comfortable number of tasks to be completed that will not be overwhelming and/or exhausting.